Leaseweb/LswMemcacheBundle/README.md

 ### Considerations

-LswMemcacheBundle uses the 'memcache' PHP extension (pool) not the libmemcache based 'memcached' PHP extension.
+LswMemcacheBundle uses the 'memcache' PHP extension (memcached client) and not the libmemcache based 'memcached' PHP extension.

 Mojor version 1 of this bundle used the other extension.
 In major version 2 of this bundle the full featured version 3.0.8 of PECL "memcache" (without the 'd') was chosen, due to it's complete feature set and good design and support.